Get Started

 Source

-Type your assistant’s name into the search field or find them in the list.
-Once you’ve located their name, click ‘Add’ and then ‘OK’ to continue.
+Type your assistant's name or email into the search field, select their name, click "Add", then click "OK."

 I6-MDX48EGa3I3REZVeCYLDHBlp-MBqJB9F1ko-4JXbRQ6T2VOjw78rcPBZPNYGAoCTu3aRX3WX2IKGFkf90LGHwKUefkm-WuNca3QNy_rFH2-OBO2hl37Z-xOSKr4ts7s_KulqZ58cwE3ZNig